pyta-uoft/website/index.md

 ### E0632: Unbalanced tuple unpacking {#E0632}

-This error occurs when you are trying to assign to multiple variables at once, but the right side has too few values in the sequence.
+This error occurs when you are trying to assign to multiple variables at once, but the right side has too few or too many values in the sequence.

 ~~~~ {include="E0632_unbalanced_tuple_unpacking"}
 ~~~~